We Need a Resolution

-"We Need a Resolution" is a song recorded by American singer Aaliyah, featuring a guest appearance by American musician Timbaland, for her eponymous third and final studio album (2001).
-It was written by Static Major and Timbaland, while the production was handled by the latter.
-A "bouncing" alternative R&B, hip hop and electro-funk song, "We Need a Resolution" speaks about a passive-aggressive relationship.
-It was released as the lead single from Aaliyah on April 13, 2001, by Blackground Records and Virgin Records.
+"We Need a Resolution" is a song recorded by American singer Aaliyah, featuring a guest appearance by American producer–rapper Timbaland for her eponymous third and final studio album (2001).
+Written by Static Major and Timbaland, with the latter producing it, it was released as the album's lead single by Blackground Records and Virgin Records on May 15, 2001.
+Musically, it is a "bouncing" alternative R&B, hip hop, and electro-funk song with Middle Eastern influences.
+Lyrically, "We Need a Resolution" speaks about a passive-aggressive relationship that has hit a rough patch in which the narrator (Aaliyah) asks for solutions while her partner dismisses her feelings.

-Upon its release, "We Need a Resolution" received acclaim from most music critics.
-A moderate commercial success, it peaked at number 59 on the US Billboard Hot 100.
-Internationally, it reached the top 40 in Canada, Belgium (Wallonia), the Netherlands and the United Kingdom.
-The accompanying music video for the song, directed by Paul Hunter, was conceived as an "exclusive peek" into Aaliyah's life and features her carrying snakes, among other scenes.
+Upon its release, the song received generally positive reviews from most music critics who praised Aaliyah's vocals, the lyrical content, and the production.
+A moderate commercial success, it peaked at number 59 on the US Billboard Hot 100 chart.
+Internationally, it reached the top 40 in Belgium (Wallonia), Canada, the Netherlands and the United Kingdom.

+An accompanying music video for "We Need a Resolution" was directed by Paul Hunter.
+Its initial plot involves providing viewers with an "exclusive peek" into Aaliyah's life.
+The video's underlying theme also utilizes snakes.
+Certain scenes show her lying in a snake pit with Pythons crawling over her body.
+Throughout the years, the video earned praise for its dark tone.
+Many critics have noted how Aaliyah has come into her womanhood in the video.